Explicit Computations for Delayed Semistatic Hedging: Introduction

-In Section \ref{sec:4} we fix a constant delay $H>0$ and consider the discretized Bachelier model where dynamic hedging is done on an equidistant set of times and the risky asset is observed with a delay $H$.
+In Section \ref{sec:4} we treat the Bachelier model.
+We assume that the risky asset is observed with a constant delay $H>0$.
+First, in Section \ref{section4.1} we consider the discrete-time framework where dynamic hedging is done on an equidistant set of times.
 In addition to trading the stock the investor allows to take static positions in vanilla options written on the underlying asset at the maturity date.
-For the exponential utility maximization problem we establish in Theorem \ref{thm4.1} the continuous time limit, i.e. the limit where the number of trading times goes to infinity.
-The proof of this result is given in Section \ref{sec:5} and is based on the main Theorem \ref{thm1.1}.
+For the exponential utility maximization problem we establish in Theorem \ref{thm4.1} the continuous-time limit, i.e. the limit where the number of trading times goes to infinity.
+The proof of this result is given in Section \ref{sec:5} and is based on Theorem \ref{thm1.1}.
+Next, in Theorem \ref{thm.100} we prove that the continuous-time hedging problem coincides with the scaling limit given by Theorem \ref{thm4.1}.
+The lower bound for the continuous-time problem follows immediately from the Fatou Lemma and Theorem \ref{thm4.1}.
+The proof of the upper bound is more technical and requires additional machinery which is based on duality theory and the theory of Radon-Nikodym derivatives of Gaussian measures (see \cite{H:68}).
+This is done in Section \ref{sec:6}.

-An open question which we leave for future research is whether the continuous time limit which we compute in Theorem \ref{thm4.1} coincides with the solution to the continuous Bachelier model with a constant delay.
-The continuous time model requires additional machinery, in particular the continuous time duality theory in the presence of delayed filtrations was not studies so far.